rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 I did it because that is how [Alan did it](https://github.com/acg/dream-deploys/blob/master/tcplisten).
 But now that I think about it, I think we can just as well inline the loop script in `server-listen-loop.py`.
-That of course requires the loop script to be written in the same language.
+That, of course, requires the loop script to be written in Python.
 Something like this:

 <div class="rliterate-code"><div class="rliterate-code-header"><ol class="rliterate-code-path"><li>server-listen-loop-python.py</li></ol></div><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="kn">import</span> <span class="nn">os</span>
 <span class="kn">import</span> <span class="nn">socket</span>